Jaymon/Popbak/README.md

     $ git clone git@github.com:Jaymon/Popbak.git install/dir

+## Todo

+1 - it should detect html in the headers and set the extension to `.html` instead of `.txt`

+2 - I don't think it is handling writing out unicode very well

+3 - I should add a setup.py file so it can be installed with Pip and also so it will be available globally at `popbak`

 ## License

 MIT, do with this as you please, I'd love pull requests if you fix problems or make it better.